AshridgeTechnologies/elemento/stories/Revision aid example app.md

 Features needed
 ---------------

-- Constants in all calculations
+- ✅ Constants in function calculations
-- First/Last of list (to get highest date less than age) and/or FindFirst/FindLast
+- ✅ First/Last of list (to get highest date less than age) and/or FindFirst/FindLast
 - Readonly property on text input

-- AddOrUpdate
-- Date storage in program - consider valueOf to allow subtraction?
+- ✅ Date storage in program - consider valueOf to allow subtraction?
 Prob not because addition not work
-- DateFunctions - today, difference
+- ✅ DateFunctions - today, difference
-- Date storage
+- ✅ Date storage in database
 - Date formatting
+- ✅ Select(List, expression)
+- ✅ ForEach(List, expression)
+- ✅ User-defined functions
+- Way to keep local state things in lists, like the Show button on Learn list, with the item, not the index
+- Empty message in List
 - Date entry
-- Select(List, expression)
-- ForEach(List, expression)
-- User-defined functions
+- AddOrUpdate
-- Empty message in List
-- Way to keep local state things like Learn list Show with the item, not the index